stevensouza/automon/examples/config/README.md

-Automon Load Time Weaving (LTW) Config XML Files
+Automon LTW Config XML Files
 ========================

-By configurming AspectJ LTW xml files you can tell Automon what parts of your program you would like to monitor simply by providing 2 pointcuts.
+By configurming AspectJ LTW (Load Time Weaving) xml files you can tell Automon what parts of your program you would like to monitor simply by providing 2 pointcuts.
 If you are unfamiliar with pointcuts please refer to AspectJ documentation.
-The pointcuts you provide
+This directory contains xml files that you can use as starting points for using Automon and AspectJ LTW to monitor your Java programs.

- follow:
+ By overriding the following pointcuts in the provided xml files you can quickly start monitoring your programs:

  * **user_monitor** - Anything with this pointcut name will be monitored have Automon's 'start' method called when the code is entered and 'stop' called when the code is completed.
 JAMon, JavaSimon and Yammer Metrics use this to monitor the